peardox/dnd-sdxl/README.md

 This Python script takes a list of things to draw (monsters.json) then uses SDXL Turbo to create all the images by running python dnd.py
 </p>
 <p>
 The alternative script manyjobs.py extends dnd.py to also take input from jobs.json to run the same set of image generations with slightly differing qualifiers.
-The supplied jobs.json does 12 different syles placing each set of outputs in a new sub-directory - edit jobs.json to alter if you so desire - it's fairly self-evident what's needed.
+The supplied jobs.json does 12 different syles (plus the obligatory 'playing a guitar on the moon') placing each set of outputs in a new sub-directory - edit jobs.json to alter if you so desire - it's fairly self-evident what's needed.
 One obvious use alternate use for jobs.json is to run the same set multiple times to obtain many variations in the same style.
 </p>
 <p>
 Both scripts have configuration sections near the top.
 The only option that really needs explaining is "append_to_name" - this one is a simple list of things in monsters.json that don't quite work as desired, e.g. Black Pudding creates an image of a [Black Pudding](https://en.wikipedia.org/wiki/Black_pudding) rather than the DnD monster [Black Pudding](https://www.dndbeyond.com/monsters/16808-black-pudding) so the text in "appended_text" just below is added to the SDXL request - it's still far from perfect but not nearly as bad.